 The expansion of the S Pen ecosystem also comes with more opportunities for pro-level S Pen usage.
-The Galaxy Tab S7 is the first to come pre-loaded with Clip Studio Paint, a professional drawing app for illustration, webtoon and animation production; Noteshelf, a dedicated note-taking app; and Canva, a graphic design app.
-Accordingly, the S Pen today is playing a key role in transforming the tablet into a device capable of servicing any user’s tastes and interests.
+The Galaxy Tab S7 is the first to come pre-loaded with Clip Studio Paint, a professional drawing app for illustration, webtoon and animation production, Noteshelf, a dedicated note-taking app, and Canva, a graphic design app.
+Accordingly, the S Pen is today playing a key role in transforming the tablet into a device capable of servicing any user’s tastes and interests.

 * All functionality, features, specifications and other product information provided in this document including, but not limited to, the benefits, design, pricing, components, performance, availability, and capabilities of the product are subject to change without notice.
 Availability may vary by market, operator and connected device.